DennisKoh135/enthusiastic-primrose-16065/src/pages/about.md

     align: center
   - type: content_section
     content: >-
-      Computers4Kids is a community service-oriented technology clubs that refurbishes donated computers which are then distributed to families in need in our community.
+      Computers for Kids is a community service-oriented technology clubs that refurbishes donated computers which are then distributed to families in need in our community.